Hospice or Palliative Care: Management

 But these treatments are not used to try to cure the disease causing the symptoms.

 Palliative care specifically addresses quality of life issues and symptom management.

 Palliative care is also called supportive care.
 It's part of hospice care.
 But it

-can also be used while the person is getting treatment for any serious illness.
-For
+can also be used at any stage of a serious illness, such as while the person is getting

-instance, a person getting chemotherapy cancer treatment should also be getting palliative
+treatment.
+For instance, a person getting chemotherapy cancer treatment should also

-care to prevent problems like nausea, low blood counts, and infection.
+be getting palliative care to prevent problems like nausea, low blood counts, and

 Communication plays a very large role in palliative care.
 Good communication between

 the ill person, family, caregivers, healthcare providers—and in some cases, the hospice